HPE-Haven-OnDemand/havenondemand-python/README.md

 ```

 ## Importing into your app and initializing the client
-Place the following at the top of your app or wherever you are including librarie
+Place the following at the top of your app or wherever you are including libraries
 ```python
 from havenondemand.hodclient import *
 client = HODClient("API_KEY", version="v1")